wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 102 shows us how to print the first 50 fibonacci numbers starting with 1 and 2

 * Script 103 shows us how to get the sum of even numbers in a ffibonacci sequence

+* Script 104 shows us finds the first 98 fiobonacci numbers